-It is students' responsibility to obtain their usernames and passwords and to keep them secured.
+3.4.1 It is students' responsibility to obtain their usernames and passwords and to keep them secured.

-- 3.4.1 Once you register for the modules, the username and passwords will be sent to your mobile by SMS. - 3.4.2 The username and password are used to access different College resources such as: Virtual Campus, Virtual learning Environment (MOVE), email, library resources, etc. You will also have access to the UoB learning database. - 3.4.3 Your college email account access will be disabled one year after your completion of the programme requirements (i.e. graduation).
+- 3.4.2 Once you register for the modules, the username and passwords will be sent to your mobile by SMS. - 3.4.3 The username and password are used to access different College resources such as: Virtual Campus, Virtual learning Environment (MOVE), email, library resources, MyMajan, etc. - 3.4.4 Your College email account access will be disabled one year after your completion of the programme requirements (i.e. graduation).